And greetings to you, thrill seekers, music lovers, conversationalists, all across the fruited plain Rush Limbaugh back in the saddle.

-As they say, here at the EIB Southern Command, I am America's real anchor man, Doctor of Democracy, Truth Detector, General all-round good guy, harmless, lovable little fuzzball.
+As they say here at the EIB Southern Command, I am America's real anchorman, doctor of democracy, truth detector, general all-round good guy, harmless, lovable little fuzzball.

-800 282-2882, if you would like to be on the uh program, the email address rush at EIB net.com.
+If you would like to be on the program, the email address rush at EIBNet.com.

 We just had a guy call, and I want to go into this in a little greater detail.

-A guy calls, say, hey, this is set up.
+A guy calls say, hey, this is set up.

-Yeah, we'll sign on to this deal, but what this will really allow us to do is let the other side kind of screw up so the world will see the other side screw up, and that will give us license to go out there and kick butt.
+Yeah, we'll sign on to this deal, but what this will really allow us to do is let the other side kind of screw up so the world will see the other side screw up.

 I mean, how do you go through a period of time where you got Yasser Arafat screwing everybody with the Oslo Accords or any of these other militant Islamic leaders?

-What what more evidence and proof does anybody need here that resolutions are not abided by, that ceasefires are irrelevant?
+What more evidence and proof does anybody need here that resolutions are not abided by, that ceasefires are irrelevant?

 What more is needed?

-Actually, very good call because it allows your host to shine.
+It's actually a very good call because it allows your host to shine.

 Let me share with you again from Caroline Glick, who's really good on this stuff, I think.

-She's uh columnist at the Jerusalem Post.
+She's a columnist at the Jerusalem Post.

 This is from August the 13th.

-While this rev resolution, 17, whatever the hell it is, 1701, while the resolution was not passed under Chapter 7 of the UN Charter, and so does not have the authority of law in practice, it makes it all but impossible for Israel to defend itself against Hezbollah without being exposed to international condemnation on an unprecedented scale.
+While this resolution, 17, whatever the hell it is, 1701, while the resolution was not passed under Chapter 7 of the UN Charter and so does not have the authority of law in practice, it makes it all but impossible for Israel to defend itself against Hezbollah without being exposed to international condemnation on an unprecedented scale.

-And Kofi Annan sent the letter over the weekend to the Israelis, don't you dare respond, don't you dare, you know, you can defend yourself of something, but don't you dare mount a new offense, don't you dare do it.
+You know, you can defend yourself of something, but don't you dare mount a new offense.

 So Kofi Annan is the general, if you will, in charge of all of this now.

-By empowering Annan to evaluate compliance, the resolution all but ensures that the Hezbols will not be forced to disarm and that Israel will be forced to give up the right to defend itself.
+By empowering Annan to evaluate compliance, the resolution all but ensures that the Hezbos will not be forced to disarm and that Israel will be forced to give up the right to defend itself.

-And that's that's what I mean when I say that everybody's making the mistake of just looking at this as an episodic event in a series of other episodic events.
+And that's what I mean when I say that everybody's making the mistake of just looking at this as an episodic event in a series of other episodic events.

-The for some reason, the leaders of the Western world right now just don't have the will or the desire to go to the source of all these problems.
+For some reason, the leaders of the Western world right now just don't have the will or the desire to go to the source of all these problems.

-Call them a pimple.
+Call him a pimple?

 Syria too, but Syria is a little bit more prominent because it's a state.